-The certificate of origin in transport is an accreditation document in international trade whose function is to determine the country in which the goods being transported have been manufactured.
+The certificate of origin in transport is an accreditation document in comercio internacional whose function is to determine the country in which the goods being transported have been manufactured.
 Also, it is important not to confuse the country of origin with the country of provenance or the country where the goods will be sent.
+In the context of private transport, this document is essential for customs clearance and for the application of tariffs and preferential trade agreements.

 The certificate is a very important document in every import and export operation in third countries within the European Union.
 Therefore, countries belonging to the European Community that engage in intra-community transactions are completely exempt from presenting this type of documentation.